HDI CAC Chair: Jennifer Mynear

 Elaine Brown: I am the parent representative from Paducah, Kentucky.
 I am the mother of 2 young adults, LaDashia and Rashad Brown.
 I have served on the Consumer Advisory Council for 3 years.
 I am a parent support provider for Family to Family with the Committee for Children with Special Health Care Needs.
 I also serve as a Board Member at Kentucky Spin.

 Walt Bower: Walt Bower is the University of Kentucky’s Human Development Institute’s Pre-Service Training Coordinator.
-He coordinates practicum placements and Mentor Family matches for HDI’s Graduate Certificate students and facilitates Mentor Family panels and presentations on developmental disability topics and resources for the UK College of Medicine, UK Division of Physical Therapy, and other community-wide groups.
+He coordinates practicum placements and Mentor Family matches for HDI’s Graduate Certificate students and facilitates Mentor Family panels and presentations on developmental disability topics and resources for the UK Division of Physical Therapy and other community-wide groups.
 He teaches HDI 603 – Interdisciplinary Supports Practicum in the Graduate Certificate in Developmental Disabilities.
-He also develops remote, live long-distance learning sites at other colleges, clinical settings, and rehab institutions across Kentucky for HDI’s Fall and Spring Seminar Series.
+He also develops and coordinates HDI’s Fall and Spring Seminar Series.
 In addition, he is responsible for providing resource linkage for UK employees on disability issues and receiving requests for resources for lifespan disability issues from individuals throughout the state of Kentucky.